 Performs specific back-end semiconductor manufacturing functions in the production of semiconductor devices.
 Operates various equipment in performing functions such as wafer scribe and break, die sort, die attach, lead bonding and seal, test, or mark and pack.
 Responsible for fulfilling predetermined departmental quality, safety, quantity and teamwork requirements.
 Technician may participate in safety forums, Emergency Response Teams and station improvement teams.

-This position schedule is considered a Compressed Work Week - Back End Nights - Every Thursday, Friday, Saturday and every other Wednesday.
-5:30 pm- 6:00 am
+This position schedule is considered a Compressed Work Week - Back End Days - Every Sunday, Monday, Tuesday, and every other Wednesday.
+5:30 am- 6:00 pm

 - SKILL: Acquires job skills and learns company policies and procedures to complete routine tasks.